 Introducing a new medical device to the market comes with many specific considerations to meet the safety standards not required of other devices.

-Before entering the development phase of a new medical device, whether its going to be used in a critical care hospital setting, doctor’s office, at-home environment, or other patient settings, it’s important to understand the application requirements in order to elevate patient safety and make the device long-lasting and highly reliable.
+Before entering the development phase of a new medical device, whether it’s going to be used in a critical care hospital setting, doctor’s office, at-home environment, or other patient settings, it’s important to understand the application requirements in order to elevate patient safety and make the device long-lasting and highly reliable.

 In the following, we’ll cover:

-• Key differences of power supplies for medical versus commercial applications
+- Key differences of power supplies for medical versus commercial applications

-• Essential characteristics of medical-grade power supplies
+- Essential characteristics of medical-grade power supplies

-• Key benefits of working with Inventus Power to design and build a medical-grade power supply
+- Key benefits of working with Inventus Power to design and build a medical-grade power supply

 Power supplies: Medical vs. commercial